withfig/autocomplete/README.md

 #### Does Fig work on Windows or Linux?

 Not yet, Fig is only available on MacOS for now.
-[Windows](https://github.com/withfig/fig/issues/35) and [Linux](https://github.com/withfig/fig/issues/34) is in progress!
+[Windows](https://github.com/withfig/fig/issues/35) and [Linux](https://github.com/withfig/fig/issues/34) support is in progress!

 #### How can I download Fig?